 The foam seal refers to the triple foam used by most manufacturers to ensure the goggles remain on your head.
 There are few differences in foam type, so this is only a consideration for individuals with special preferences.
 In general, make sure the foam is comfortable.

-Helmet compatibility refers to whether or not you can wear your chosen pair of goggles with a helmet, beanie, or other hat.
-Goggles designed for helmets typically have a vent along the top which allows warm air to circulate around your scalp, keeping you warm.
+Helmet compatibility refers to whether or not you can wear your chosen pair of goggles with a helmet, beanie, or another hat.
+Goggles designed for ski helmets typically have a vent along the top which allows warm air to circulate around your scalp, keeping you warm.

 Finally, you need to find the right strap length.
 The strap wraps around your head and keeps the goggles in place when you move.
 Your strap of choice needs to be sturdy and long enough to keep you comfortable while also stopping the goggles from moving.
 Do not use a product with a strap that is too tight or loose, and make sure the strap is long enough to wrap around your helmet if necessary.